Tufin/pytos/examples/templates/ticket_template.xml.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following example shows a SecureChange ticket template based on XML format.
-The template must be align with the first step in the ticket workflow.
+The template must be align with the first step in the workflow.
 The following example show the mandatory tags and one Access Request field.
 ::
 	<?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 	<ticket>